yuta-51/portfolio/_posts/2021-7-24-Data-Professional-Survey.md

 # Goal
-To perform data cleaning and analysis on the data to find informative insights/trends.
-As someone who hopes to find a career in the field of data, these insights may be useful for myself and others who are in the same position.
+To perform data cleaning and analysis on the data to answer this question: How do data analysts, engineers, and scientists differ?
+Although I have a general understanding of the differneces, finding differences thorugh data analysis could be informative.

 # Tools
 Python
 - Pandas
+- Seaborn
 Tableau
 - Dashboard